fostroll/mordl/doc/README_FEAT.md

 **clone_ds** (`bool`): if `True`, the dataset is cloned and transformed.
 If `False`, `transform_collate` is used without cloning the dataset.
-There is no big differences between the variants.
+There is no big difference between the variants.
 Both should produce identical results.

 **log_file**: a stream for info messages.
 Default is `sys.stdout`.